by Charles H. Kraft with some editing by Howard Culbertson

 Questions of right and wrong are ethical questions.
 The answers to such questions are deeply influenced by the cultural matrices in which people live.

 We assume, of course, 1) the existence and concern of God for His creatures, 2) the distinction between "big R" and "small r" reality, and 3) the validity or adequacy of any cultural structuring that enables those who use it to survive.
 Since, however, no cultural way of life is without its problems, and since God is always in favor of human betterment (according to His "big R" standards), we also believe in change.
 We stand, therefore, in favor both of cultural continuity and of certain kinds of intervention by certain outsiders with certain aims and motivations for the purpose of improving a people's way of life.
 What is done, how it is done, and who it is done by are, however, crucial questions, even when we are in general agreement with the aims and purposes of those who intervene.

 A position such as this, which espouses a caring God and takes an informed view of human culture, can be broken down into two levels of ethical standards:

 There are many groups attempting to assist peoples of societies other than their own.
 For purposes of this discussion, I will assume that most of these groups intend to conduct their interventions in an ethical manner.
 They will, however, inevitably define "ethical" according to their own cultural values.
 Will what they define as ethical be perceived as ethical by the receptors?

 The critical realist epistemology contends that there is a REAL (ETHICAL) above and beyond the cultural (perceptual) real (ethical).
 The problem is, of course, that if such a REAL exists, humans can only see it through their cultural (perceptual) lenses.
 We are, therefore, guessing at what that REAL might be.
-The fact of cultural limitations and distortions makes the question of how to discover that REAL a very large one.
+The fact of cultural limitations and distortions makes the question of how to discover that REAL is a very important one.